 John Mather is a partner at DMG Advocates practicing commercial and public litigation.

-John’s public litigation work focuses on commissions of inquiry and government, regulatory and workplace investigations.
 In 2022-2023, John served as Commission Counsel to Justice Rouleau of the Ontario Court of Appeal at the public inquiry investigating the federal government’s invocation of the Emergencies Act in response to the Freedom Convoy protests in January/February 2022.
-From 2019-202, John acted as Associate Commission Counsel to then-Associate Chief Justice of Ontario Frank Marrocco at the Collingwood Judicial Inquiry, an extensive public investigation into alleged conflicts of interest and other concerns surrounding two major transactions by the Town of Collingwood.
+From 2019-2022, John acted as Associate Commission Counsel to then-Associate Chief Justice of Ontario Frank Marrocco at the Collingwood Judicial Inquiry, an extensive public investigation into alleged conflicts of interest and other concerns surrounding two major transactions by the Town of Collingwood.

 Prior to joining DMG Advocates in 2018, John spent five years as an associate lawyer at a leading national firm.
 John earned his law degree from Western University, where he graduated with Distinction.
 Prior to law, John worked as a journalist in Canada and the United Arab Emirates.